mundyreimer/mundyreimer.github.io/_projects/2019-07-04-project1-old.md

 A hodge-podge of former stuff that I've been involved in...

-*(I mainly use this to connect all the disparate stuff on the interwebs to one central location)*
+*(I mainly use this page to connect all the disparate stuff on the interwebs to one central location)*

 ---